swapUniba/ClayRS/docs/mkdocs/docs/recsys/introduction.md

 1. Where users complexly represented have been serialized during Content Analyzer phase
 2. Where items complexly represented have been serialized during Content Analyzer phase
-3. This means that you want to use the first exogenous representation with which the each user has been expanded
+3. This means that you want to use the first exogenous representation with which each user has been expanded
 4. You can also access exogenous representation with custom id, if specified during Content Analyzer phase

 The last step to perform before defining the GBRS is to instantiate an algorithm for ranking or predicting items to users.